-Blood tests on their own can’t diagnose secondary breast cancer.
-However, their results can show if you need to have other tests.
+Blood tests alone cannot diagnose secondary breast cancer but the results may show you need other tests.
 Blood tests can be used to:

-You’ll usually have a biopsy carried out under a local anaesthetic as an outpatient.
-An ultrasound or CT scan may be used to guide the needle into the right place.
-The area of the biopsy may feel a bit uncomfortable for a couple of days afterwards, so you may need to take some painkillers.
+You will usually have a biopsy carried out under a local anaesthetic as an outpatient.
+An ultrasound (which uses sound waves to build up a picture) or a CT scan may be used to guide the needle into the right place.
+The area may feel a bit uncomfortable for a couple of days afterwards and you may need to take some painkillers.